 Can I use my own mechanic for repairs?

 YES!
-And not only yes, you absolutely should take your vehicle to a mechanic of your choice that you trust to have the repairs made.
-And it is okay to ask your mechanic if they are a “preferred” vendor of the insurance company paying for the repairs.
+And not only yes, you absolutely should take your vehicle to a mechanic of your choice that you trust, to have the repairs made.
+And it is okay to ask your mechanic if they are a “preferred” vendor of the insurance company that is paying for the repairs.
 They don’t have to tell you, but be wary of any mechanic that won’t answer your question with a simple “No.” Insurance Companies want t make it seem like you have no choice when it comes to where to take your vehicle to be repaired following an accident.
-But you have the right to choose your mechanic in Texas.
+But you absolutely have the right to choose your own mechanic in Texas.